Iceberg Hashing: Optimizing Many Hash-Table Criteria at Once: Introduction

 Iceberg hashing further improves $\epsilon$ to $O(\log \log n / \log n)$.
 This is an especially big improvement in the common case where keys consist of $\Theta(\log n)$ bits.
 Here, Iceberg hashing uses only $O(\log \log n)$ extra bits per key in comparison to the previous state-of-the-art of $\Theta(\sqrt{\log n})$ extra bits per key~\cite{liu2020succinct}.

 For $\Theta(\log n)$-bit keys, we also show how to implement Iceberg hashing as a succinct data structure, using only $O(\log \log n)$ extra bits per key when compared to the information-theoretic optimum.
-In achieving this space bound, our hash table is the first dynamic dictionary to match the lower bound of Demaine et al.~(Theorem 2 of \cite{demaine2005dynamic}) on the number of bits required by any hash table that stores elements by assigning them stable positions in an array.
+In achieving this space bound, our hash table is the first dynamic dictionary to match the lower bound of Demaine et al.~(Theorem 2 of \cite{demaine2005dynamic}, which applies to any static-capacity dynamic dictionary) on the number of bits required by any hash table that stores elements by assigning them stable positions in an array.
 Thus our hash table has provably optimal space usage across all such hash tables.

 Interestingly, in addition to enabling a stable backyard, the Iceberg Lemma ends up independently playing an important role in our high-space-efficiency results.
 In particular, it allows for the use of backyarding as a way to store metadata succinctly.